tytydraco/yessleep/out/Dont_go_looking_for_lost_childhood_trinkets.md

 Joey and I met online in a geocaching chat, which is eventually what led us to meet in person, and to start arranging our dates around our caches.
 For those of you who don’t know, geo-caching is a hobby I guess, where people hide items, post a general location or coordinates, and others go looking for it.
 Modern day treasure hunting, if you will.
 The first few weeks of this were pretty uneventful, mostly just excuses to hang out and walk around to stretch our legs outside of our tedious and sedentary desk jobs.

-About 4 months in though, around the time we started realizing things were actually going really well and a few “I love yous” had been exchanged, is when it fell apart.
+About 4 months in though, around the time we started realizing things were actually going really well and a few “I love yous” had been exchanged, is when everything good in my life ended.

 It was Sunday, and we met up sometime that afternoon to look for a mysterious tin box I saw posted online in one of the geocaching communities.
 For once, my interest was completely and totally piqued in this cache.
 While we normally had little to no stake in whatever item we did or didn’t end up finding, I knew that this box in the picture was mine once.